Downing FOUR VCT – Healthcare Shares

 The VCT intends to buy back shares at a 0% discount to the most recently announced net asset value.
 Buybacks are subject to the company having sufficient funds available and are at the discretion of the board.

 VCT shares are traded on the London Stock Exchange.
 Similar to investment trusts, the share price can fluctuate and can be different from the VCT’s net asset value (NAV), i.e. the value of the VCT’s underlying investments.
 The difference between the share price of a VCT and its net asset value per share is called a discount.

-Investors should note the VCT has less than a five year track record.
-Trading of the VCTs shares will be immaterial and any consideration of the share price movements in relation to the net asset value per share will be inconclusive.
-The discount history chart will be published once the VCT has a five year track record.
+Investors should note the Healthcare share class of the VCT does not yet have a sufficient track record for us to show a complete five year track record.
+Any consideration of the share price movements in relation to the net asset value per share will therefore be inconclusive.
+We expect to publish the discount history chart once the VCT has the necessary track record.

 Investors looking to sell their VCT shares may get a better price using the VCT’s share buyback facility, although this is not guaranteed.

 Annual rebate when you invest through Wealth Club

 The VCT includes an annual rebate for Wealth Club investors, payable for the first three years.